telerik/ajax-docs/api/server/Telerik.Web.UI/FunnelSeries.md

 ## Properties

-###  SeriesItems `FunnelSeriesItemCollection`

-Creates a collection of funnel series items.

-###  LabelsAppearance `FunnelSeriesLabelsAppearance`
+###  Appearance `SeriesAppearance`

-Defines the appearance settings of the series labels
+Defines the appearance settings of the series

-###  SegmentSpacing `Nullable`1`

-Get/Set the spacing between the funnel's segments

-###  NeckRatio `Nullable`1`

-Get/Set the neck ratio of the funnel's segments

-###  DynamicSlopeEnabled `Boolean`

-Get/Set the slope of funnel's segments

-###  DynamicHeightEnabled `Boolean`
+###  AxisName `String`

-Get/Set the automatic change of segment's height according to the item's value
+Get/set the name of the axis, to which the values will be associated

-###  DataNameField `String`
+###  ColorField `String`

-Specifies the name of the series items in a databound scenario.
-This name will appear in the legend.
+Specifies the color of the series when the chart is databound.

-###  Type `SeriesType`

-Gets the type of the series

 ###  Data `String`

 Get/Set the serialized data entities in a list format.
 This property is usually set if the series is data bound

-###  Name `String`

-Get/Set the name of the series

-###  Visible `Boolean`

-Get/Set the visibility of the series

-###  AxisName `String`

-Get/set the name of the axis, to which the values will be associated

 ###  DataField `String`

 The data field with the values of the series

-###  DataFieldX `String`

-The data field with the values of the series along the X axis

-###  DataFieldY `String`

-The data field with the values of the series along the Y axis

 ###  DataFieldSize `String`